Is Israel safe? The short answer is yes, most of the time.

 I spent just under three weeks travelling solo in Israel.
 I am a twenty-something solo female traveller.

 I had no negative experiences as a solo female traveller.
-Israelis were very kind, welcoming and friendly – some of the nicest people I met on my travels.
+Israelis were very kind, welcoming and friendly.
+In fact, they were some of the nicest people I met on my travels.
 Men did not bother me, and I never felt unsafe.

 Travelling to the Occupied Palestinian Territories